University Park, College of Arts and Architecture (MUTEC)

 SUPPORTING COURSES AND RELATED AREAS (6 credits)

-Select 6 credits in consultation with one of the professors in charge of the minor.
+Select 6 credits of Supporting and Related Areas from the list linked here, from applicable courses in your major, or in consultation with one of the professors in charge of the minor.
 At least 3 credits must be 400-level.
 (Sem: 5-8)

 Applying to the Minor

-Students who have completed (or are in the process of completing) INART 50, INART 258A and THEA 285 may apply to the minor at the end of each semester by submitting a portfolio to Mark Ballora.
+Students who have completed (or are in the process of completing) INART 50, INART 258A and THEA 285 may apply to the minor at the end of each semester by submitting a portfolio to TBA.
 This should consist of the student's 9-digit PSU ID, a list of courses taken that apply to the minor and grades earned in them, courses remaining to complete the minor, and a collection of the student's best work, in whatever form is most appropriate (papers, recordings, web pages, etc.).
-The application should also include a completed application form, which may be downloaded here.
-Label all materials and put them together in an envelope to ensure that nothing gets lost.
+If other materials are also submitted as physical media, be sure to label all materials and put them together in an envelope to ensure that nothing gets lost.
 If they are uploaded to an online repository, such as Box, put everything into a single folder and zip it up so that we may download everything with one click.

-Applications will be reviewed by Mark Ballora and Curtis Craig.
+Applications will be reviewed by TBA and Curtis Craig.
+Students who have been approved for the minor will be notified that they may enroll in it on LionPath.
 Students who have been admitted to the minor may contact Curtis Craig to enroll in THEA 484 Audio Recording.